tobyink/rust-tada/README.md

   [task]  Task text (may use todo.txt features)

 Options:
-  -f, --file <FILE>       the path or URL for todo.txt -l, --local             look for files in local directory only
+  -f, --file <FILE>       The path or URL for todo.txt -l, --local             Look for files in local directory only
-      --no-date           Don't automatically add a creation date to the task --no-fixup          Don't try to fix task syntax --quiet             Quieter output
+      --no-date           Don't automatically add a creation date to the task
+      --no-fixup          Don't try to fix task syntax --quiet             Quieter output
   -T, --today             Include a due date of today -S, --soon              Include a due date of overmorrow -W, --next-week         Include a due date the end of next week -M, --next-month        Include a due date the end of next month
-      --colour            coloured output
+      --colour            Coloured output
-      --no-colour         plain output
+      --no-colour         Plain output
-      --max-width <COLS>  maximum width of terminal output -L, --show-lines        show line numbers for tasks --show-created      show 'created' dates for tasks
+      --max-width <COLS>  Maximum width of terminal output -L, --show-lines        Show line numbers for tasks --show-created      Show 'created' dates for tasks
-      --show-finished     show 'finished' dates for tasks -h, --help              Print help information
+      --show-finished     Show 'finished' dates for tasks -h, --help              Print help information

 After success, displays the added task.